 Seville, in the south of Spain, doubled for much of Dorne in Season 5, with the famous Alcazar of Seville doubling as the location for Jaime and Bronn’s Myrcella rescue attempt in the Dornish Water Gardens.
 Alternatively, the Osuna bullring, located just outside of Seville provided the filming location for Meereen’s fighting pit and Daenerys’ first dragon flight towards the end of Season 5.

-Finally, Barcelona’s Castell de Santa Florentina is rumoured to double as Sam’s family home, Horn Hill, as he makes his way south with Gilly and baby Sam towards Oldtown – a main location in the books yet to be realised on the screen.
-Girona is also said to be used for exterior shots of Oldtown and Braavos in upcoming Season 6 plot lines while Besalú provides the perfect backdrop for what is rumoured to be Highgarden in the upcoming season.
+Finally, Barcelona’s Castell de Santa Florentina doubled as Sam’s family home, Horn Hill, as he makes his way south with Gilly and baby Sam towards Oldtown.
+Girona was also used for exterior shots of Oldtown and Braavos in Season 6.

 So there you have it.
 Whether you’re a Game of Thrones fanatic or simply enjoy beautiful locations, this list of destinations are sure to appease.

 Ready to plan your trip?
-Find the best way to get there here.
+Find the best way to get there.